 Assuming the cost of construction of a pond in hilly regions and plain regions is Rs.
 3Lakhs and Rs.
-2Lakhs respectively, the government provides 20% subsidy to farmers.
+2Lakhs respectively, the government provides a 20% subsidy to farmers.
 20% subsidy is also given for reconstructing or renovating an existing pond, assuming the cost is Rs.6,000 per hectare.

 The National Bank for Agriculture and Rural Development refinances the banks that extend loans to various fisheries co-operatives and entrepreneurs participating in fish culture.
 Besides, agencies like FFDA (Fish Farmers Development Agencies) launched in 1970 by the Ministry of Agriculture, provide technical and financial support to beneficiaries throughout India at the district level.
 Nevertheless, better resource management is urgently needed for fisheries in India, especially in places where fish culture can be practised or is currently practised.

 The lecture notes provided by NABARD will enhance your knowledge of the subject matter.
 Hence, go through the notes thoroughly and sit for mock tests to evaluate your performance.

 - Agricultural Finance: Classification and Sources – NABARD Agriculture Notes

 - Krishi Vigyan Kendras – Free ARD Notes

 - NABARD Agriculture notes – Types of Cropping Systems